 From the changes I experienced, I thought it would be helpful to start a monthly log, noting my changes.
 This log had entries from 2005 to 2008.
 I stopped recording entries in 2008 because the drastic changes had stopped by this time.
 Due to the change in format of my site, I no longer have this log up, please email me with questions you have about T.

-How my voice has changed (click links below to watch/listen):
+How my voice has changed (watch YouTube Video below):